Circumcisions are not performed beyond 21 days after birth; please ensure that your child has an appointment scheduled before this time.

 - Be prepared to breastfeed or formula feed as your child will be kept at the clinic for observation for approximately two hours following the procedure

-Please bring $250 cash at the time of your appointment (personal cheques will not be accepted).
+Please note $250 is due at the time of your appointment (we only accept debit and/or credit, personal cheques will not be accepted).
 Please arrive 15 minutes prior to your scheduled appointment and plan to be at the clinic for approximately 3 hours.

 The Care Following the Circumcision Procedure